 Mechanical vibration testing has been done on one DMD, and was conducted at ESTEC's facility in Noordwijk, the Netherlands.
 For this test, the standards MIL-STD-883F, methods 2005 (vibration fatigue) and 2007 (vibration at variable frequency) condition A, are followed: 20g during 32hours on each axis for vibration fatigue, and 20g at 20-2000Hz, 4 times on each axis for vibration at variable frequency.
-For both vibration tests, the set-up is a lab shaker and a support for the device.
-A control accelerometer is fixed on the support and the acceleration profile during the vibration testing is monitored.
 A special frame was manufactured to hold the DMD during the test and a double sided tape was used as an interface between the aluminium support and the ceramic package of the device which is very brittle.
 The vibration testing resulted in no visual effects that could be seen on the tested devices.
+The optical characterizations have been performed at LAM's facility.
+The results for the reference measurement at +20°C, before vibrations, are 0 blocked, 2 lossy and 8 weak mirrors.
+The results after vibrations, at -40°C, are 0 blocked, 1 lossy and 9 weak mirrors.
+No blocked mirror and one lossy mirror have been observed before and after vibrations (at -40°C after vibrations).
+A second lossy mirror before vibrations is no longer visible after vibrations.
+Other affected mirrors are weak mirrors and their number is very low, with no increase after the test.
+This shows that space conditions did not degrade the device performances, within this vibrations test conditions.